Sequential Spatially Balanced Sampling: Introduction

 \section{Introduction}

 A sample is said to be balanced if the Horvitz-Thompson estimators of the totals calculated from the sample are equal or nearly equal to the population totals.
-The use of balancing samples was first proposed by \citet{gin:gal:29}.
+The use of balancing constraints was first proposed by \citet{gin:gal:29}.
 They selected a sample of 29 districts out of 214 to replicate certain population means.
 The selection of the sample was not random and the method was strongly criticized by Jerzy Neyman.
 It is now well known that a sample can be selected randomly and balanced simultaneously.
 The cube method, which randomly selects a balanced sample, has been proposed by \citet{dev:til:04a}.
 Recently, \citet{leu:eus:jau:til:2021} proposed an improvement.
 They showed that changing the order of the units before running the algorithm can significantly increase the quality of the sample balance.

 In environmental studies particularly, data contains spatial coordinates.
 When the data are spatially autocorrelated, it is often more accurate to spread the sample in space.
-Moreover, well-spread samples in space are balanced on auxiliary variables \citep[see][]{graf:lund:13} even if the targets parameters are nonlinear in the auxiliary variables.
+Moreover, well-spread samples in space are balanced on auxiliary variables \citep[see][]{graf:lund:13} even if the target parameters are nonlinear in the auxiliary variables.
 Many sampling methods are currently used to select a well-spread sample.
-A well-known one is the generalized random tessellation sampling proposed by \citet{Stev:Olse:spat:2004}.
-It maps a multi-dimensional space into a real line and uses one dimension systematic sampling to select a sample. \cite{gra:lun:sch:12} proposed the local pivotal method that uses repulsion between two nearby units to ensure that the nearby units are not both selected.
-More recently, \citet{jauslin2020spatial} have proposed adaptation of the cube method using a contiguity matrix to select an almost perfectly well-spread sample.
+A well-known algorithm is the generalized random tessellation sampling proposed by \citet{Stev:Olse:spat:2004}.
+It maps a multi-dimensional space into a real line and uses one dimension systematic sampling to select a sample. \cite{gra:lun:sch:12} proposed the local pivotal method that introduces repulsion between two nearby units to ensure that close units are not both selected. \cite{ben:pier:17} proposed to recursively modify the inclusion probability vector using the within sample distance of the spatial structure. \citet{rob:mcd:pri:brown:18} proposed to use the properties of the Halton sequence to select a well-spread sample.
+More recently, \citet{jauslin2020spatial} proposed adaptation of the cube method using a contiguity matrix to select a well-spread sample.